DNSSEC in AWS, the best of the worst

-AWS have made it fairly clear that they’re still not supporting DNSSEC in Route53, so let’s run through the options available.
-Step 1, not using Route53, there’s no workaround for this, Route53 outright does not support DNSSEC for hosted zones, therefore isn’t an option...
+This has since been added , see their latest implementation advice . — For posterity: AWS have made it fairly clear that they’re still not supporting DNSSEC in Route53, so let’s run through the options available...

 Here I talk about the implications of building your own serverless architecture, why you might do it, and in particular the security concerns that come with that.
 Useful for everyone is where we talk about how you’re already using serverless, i...